 We received notice from NASDAQ on May 9, 2013 that our common stock bid price has fallen below \$1.00 per share, and on May 20, 2013 that we have not maintained a market value of at least \$35 million.
 Continued listing of a security on NASDAQ is conditioned upon compliance with various continued listing standards, which require, among other things, that for 30 consecutive trading days the closing minimum bid price for our listed securities not be lower than \$1.00 per share and for ten consecutive trading days the market value of listed securities for our common stock close at or above \$35 million.
 As a result, our common stock is in jeopardy of being delisted.
-NASDAQ has informed us that we have until November 5, 2013, to meet the minimum bid price threshold and until November 18, 2013 to meet the market value threshold to maintain the listing of our common stock on The NASDAQ Capital
+NASDAQ has informed us that we have until November 5, 2013, to meet the minimum bid price threshold and until November 18, 2013 to meet the market value threshold to maintain the listing of our common stock on The NASDAQ Capital Market.

-While we are exercising diligent efforts to maintain the listing of our common stock on NASDAQ, there can be no assurance that we will be able to meet these thresholds within the required timeframes.
+While we are exercising diligent efforts to maintain the listing of our common stock on NASDAQ, such as the amendment and restatement of the Certificate of Designations, Preferences and Rights of Series B-1 Non-Voting Preferred Stock and Series B-2 Voting Preferred Stock (the Certificate of Designations), there can be no assurance that we will be able to meet these thresholds within the required timeframes.
 With respect to the minimum bid price, we may receive a second 180 day grace period if certain conditions are met.
 Additionally, NASDAQ rules permit us to appeal to a NASDAQ Hearings Panel.
 We intend to regain compliance prior to the expiration of the notice periods by exploring a number of options, such as effecting a reverse stock split on our outstanding common stock.